Answers to the most frequently asked questions concerning freshman-sophomore mathematics courses can be found within these pages.

 Advanced Placement and Transfer Credit

-The linear algebra and multivariable calculus courses that we offer (MATH 2210, 2220, 1920, and 2940) cover considerably more material and in considerably greater depth than what is covered in high school courses.
-Students who have taken college courses in one or both of these subjects may apply for transfer credit and/or placement out of equivalent Cornell courses.
-Students who have completed a rigorous course in multivariable calculus may also take the Engineering Math Advanced Standing Exam.
+The linear algebra and multivariable calculus courses that we offer (MATH 2210, MATH 2220, MATH 1920, and MATH 2940) cover considerably more material and in considerably greater depth than what is covered in high school courses.
+Students who have taken college courses in one or both of these subjects may apply for transfer credit to place out of equivalent Cornell courses.
+Students who have completed a rigorous course in multivariable calculus that is not transferable may take the Engineering Math Advanced Standing Exam.
 There is no placement test for linear algebra, and it should be noted that 4000-level linear algebra courses are generally not regarded as meeting the prerequisite for the math major or minor.